Secretary of the Army Award for Valor

-The Secretary of the Army Award for Valor was established 15 April 2002, to acknowledge acts of heroism or bravery connected with an Army employee or Army activity, or that in some way benefits the Army.
-The performance of the act must be evidenced by voluntary action above and beyond the call of duty.
+The Secretary of the Army Award for Valor was an award that acknowledged acts of heroism or bravery connected with a United States Army soldier or Army activity, or that in some way benefits the Army.
 The equivalent military decoration for this award is the Soldier's Medal.

 Criteria

-To be eligible for consideration for this award, the employee must have distinguished themselves by exhibiting great courage or sacrifice involving heroism or bravery.
-The performance of the act must be a voluntary action above and beyond the call of duty.
-The act may be recognized if it is connected with an Army employee or Army activity, or if the Army in some way benefits from the act.
-Awards will be made only to recognize single acts of heroism or bravery.
-This award is not presented in recognition of activities or conflict with an armed enemy.
-The situation must have involved personal hazard or danger and the voluntary risk of life.
-Awards are not made solely for saving a life.
+To qualify for this award, an individual must have demonstrated exceptional courage or made significant sacrifices involving heroism or bravery.
+The act performed must be voluntary and go beyond the normal call of duty.
+It can be recognized if it is associated with an Army employee or activity, or if the Army benefits in some manner from the act.
+The award is reserved for acknowledging singular acts of heroism or bravery and is not conferred for participation in conflicts with an armed enemy.
+The situation must have entailed personal risk or danger and a voluntary willingness to put one's life in jeopardy.
+Awards are not granted solely for saving a life.